microsoft/spot-ros-wrapper/README.md

 ```
 rosrun spot_ros_interface  spot_ros_interface.py --username USERNAME --password PASSWORD  192.168.80.3
 ```
-*Note:* Spot's default IP address is 192.168.80.3
+*Note:* Spot's default IP address is 192.168.80.3 over WiFi, and 10.0.0.3 over ethernet.

 *Note:* You must be able to ping Spot's IP addess in order to communicate.
-The easiest way to do so is to connect to Spot's Wi-Fi hotspot directly.
+The easiest way to do so is to connect to Spot's Wi-Fi hotspot directly, or to its ethernet port.
 For more information, reference Spot's instruction manuals on ways to communicate.

 ### Controlling Spot from your keyboard

-With the ROS wrapper running, open a new terminal and run keyboard_teleop.py in the spot_ros_interface ROS package:
+With the ROS wrapper running, open a new terminal and run `keyboard_teleop.py` in the `spot_ros_interface` ROS package:
 ```
 rosrun spot_ros_interface keyboard_teleop.py
 ```
 and follow the instructions on screen.

-Ensure spot_ros_interface is running.
+Ensure `spot_ros_interface.py` is running.

 *Note:* If Spot is in a faulty state and/or upside down, make sure to call the self-right command first (from the keyboard_teleop application, press "r").